Jimskapt/rust-book-fr/FRENCH/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 ### Printing Errors to Standard Error
 -->

-### Ecrire les erreurs sur la sortie d'erreur standard
+### Écrire les erreurs sur la sortie d'erreur standard

 <!--
 We’ll use the code in Listing 12-24 to change how error messages are printed.